Matt is a professional painter who owns and operates his own painting business, specializing in interior and exterior house painting.

 Use an airless sprayer, or an HVLP sprayer, to paint the cabinet doors.
 Although spraying takes a little practice, the paint finish looks so much better than using a brush and a roller.

 You can usually rent an airless sprayer from your local paint store.
 Graco and Titan are two airless sprayer brands that are very popular.
 I personally use a Graco 490.
 Practice on a piece of cardboard.

-You can either spray the cabinet boxes, or paint them by hand.
+You can either spray the cabinet boxes or paint them by hand.
 Spraying the boxes looks better, but requires removal of everything inside, as well as masking of the cabinet openings with protective plastic.

 Another option is to attach hooks into the top of the doors and hang them on a rod for spraying, which allows both sides to be sprayed in one day.
 I prefer to spay doors horizontally on a flat surface.

 Cabinet Paint Options

 For cabinet painting, I switched from Pro Classic to Emerald Urethane enamel in the semi-gloss finish.
 This paint is more durable and dries harder than Pro Classic.
 I used that product for quite a while before I started using pre-catalyzed lacquer exclusively for a number of reasons.

 For fans of Benjamin Moore, Impervo is another popular paint for cabinets, although I have no personal experience with it.
 Advance is another popular Benjamin Moore paint often used for cabinets, but Advance takes a long time to fully cure.
 When choosing a cabinet paint, it's important to choose a product that's durable and levels when applied.